 Greenville was first settled in 1848 by the Culbertson family.
-Greenville started as a farming community with commerce developing around what is known as Greenville Station along State Highway 76 north of State Highway 15.
+Greenville started as a farming community with commerce developing around what is known as Greenville Station along State Highway 76 (formally US 45) north of State Highway 15 (formally US 45).
 Over time development occurred on the east side of the community with residential subdivisions as well as business and industrial parks being established.
 The farming community is still strong within Greenville and it has focused on preservation on the western third of the community while allowing balanced development and growth on the eastern side of town.